January 21, 2020

 The Art Market Gallery is around the corner from Market Square and down the road from the Tennessee Theatre.
 If you're looking to buy or see some local art, you can do all these things at the Art Market Gallery.
 The Art Market Gallery is Knoxville's one-stop shop for local art, ceramics, jewelry and other mixed media.

-One of the most iconic landmark in Knoxville is the Tennessee Theatre, turning 90 years old in 2018.
-Listed on the National Register of Historic Places and honored as the Official State Theatre of Tennessee, today's Tennessee Theatre has something for everyone: classical music, vintage films, dance, Broadway, and stellar performances by today's hottest musicians and legendary musicians.
-Local arts organizations such as the Knoxville Symphony Orchestra and the Knoxville Opera use the Tennessee Theatre throughout the year.
-The theater is also the site of special events like wedding receptions, private parties, corporate meetings, and other functions.
+One of the most iconic landmark in Knoxville is the Tennessee Theatre, turned 90 years old in 2018.
+Listed on the National Register of Historic Places and honored as the Official State Theatre of Tennessee, the theatre hosts classical music concerts, vintage films, dance, Broadway, and stellar performances by today's hottest musicians and legendary musicians.
+Also, the Knoxville Symphony Orchestra and the Knoxville Opera use the theatre throughout the year.

 This time of year, the outdoors are irresistible.
-The temperatures are cooler and the trees are full with color.
 Set some time aside to hike at Ijams Nature Center.
 Ijams has anything and everything for the outdoor lover; hike, bike, paddle, climb, shop, relax.
 No matter your time limit, there's a hike and a trail for you to enjoy.